varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Readable from: all

-	The current time, in seconds since the epoch.
-When used in string context it returns a formatted string.
+	The current time, in seconds since the UNIX epoch.

+	When converted to STRING in expressions it returns a formatted timestamp like `Tue, 20 Feb 2018 09:30:31 GMT`

 storage